Animal clitoris

-The clitoris (/ˈklɪtərᵻs/ or /klᵻˈtɔərᵻs/; : clitorises or clitorides) is a female sex organ present in mammals, ostriches and other amniotes.
+The clitoris (/ˈklɪtərᵻs/ or /klᵻˈtɔərᵻs/; : clitorises or clitorides) is a female sex organ ancestrally present in amniotes, being found in living mammals and most reptiles, though it has not been unambiguously found in adult birds or snakes (though it is present in birds during early development).

 Although the clitoris exists in all mammal species, most studies deal with the human clitoris - few detailed studies of the anatomy of the clitoris in non-humans exist.
 The clitoris is especially developed in fossas, apes, lemurs, moles, and, like the penis in many non-human placental mammals, often contains a small bone.
 In females, this bone is known as the os clitoridis.
 The clitoris exists in turtles, ratites, crocodiles, and in species of birds in which the male counterpart has a penis.
-The hemiclitoris is one-half of a paired structure in lizards and snakes.
+The hemiclitoris is one-half of a paired structure in lizards.
 Some intersex female bears mate and give birth through the tip of the clitoris; these species are grizzly bears, brown bears, American black bears and polar bears.
 Although the bears have been described as having "a birth canal that runs through the clitoris rather than forming a separate vagina" (a feature that is estimated to make up 10 to 20 percent of the bears' population), scientists state that female spotted hyenas are the only non-intersex female mammals devoid of an external vaginal opening, and whose sexual anatomy is distinct from usual intersex cases.